HarshalSinghVats/C_Codes-Pattern_Printing-/README.md

 # C_Codes
-This repository just contains my practice code, most of which are pattern printing codes, except reversing a number.
+This repository just contains my practice code, most of which are pattern printing codes.
 Hope to see you benefit from this...